How the Nitrax Math Keyboard actually works.

 Hardware-first

-The symbols are printed on physical keys, so the shortcut system becomes visible and learnable.
+The symbols are printed on physical keys, so the key combination system becomes visible and learnable.

 2